Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :alt: preset
    :align: center

-If you choose to create your own preset, a new Window will popup after clicking the pencil.
+If you choose to create your own preset, a new Window will popup after clicking the pencil icon.
 In this window you can set up to 3 custom presets.
 Once you name the preset and designate a temperature, click Save.

 .. image:: images/presets1.png
    :alt: preset